AutomatingSciencePipeline/Monorepo/docs/docs/tutorial/usage.md

 ## Known bugs

-* If something catastrophically goes wrong and the experiment cannot continue, the user is not notified.
+* **(This should be fixed now!)** If something catastrophically goes wrong and the experiment cannot continue, the user is not notified.
 So if an experiment is stuck on "Experiment Awaiting Start" or stuck on a trial run for a long period of time it is likely that the experiment has crashed.
 This is currently being addressed and should be fixed in the future.